tom-seddon/ghouls-tng/docs/ghouls-revenge.md

 There are in-game instructions giving a brief overview of how to play, and the keys to use.

+The game objects list may not be _quite_ complete...

 # Level editor

-The level editor has its own page:
+The level editor has its own page: [level editor instructions](./ghouls-revenge-level-editor.md)

 # Debug game